Furious 7

 Plans for a seventh installment were first announced in February 2012 when Johnson stated that production on the film would begin after the completion of Fast & Furious 6.
 In April 2013, Wan, predominantly known for horror films, was announced to direct the film.
 Casting showed the returns of Diesel and Walker that same month.
-Principal photography began that September in Atlanta, but was indefinitely suspended in November after Walker died in a car accident; filming resumed in April 2014 and ended in July, with Walker's brothers Caleb and Cody standing-in to complete his remaining scenes, causing delay to its 2015 release date; with other filming locations including Los Angeles, Colorado, Abu Dhabi, and Tokyo.
-Brian Tyler, who had last composed the score for Fast Five (2011), returned to compose the seventh installment.
+Principal photography began that September in Atlanta, but was indefinitely suspended in November after Walker died in a car crash; filming resumed in April 2014 and ended in July, with Walker's brothers Caleb and Cody standing-in to complete his remaining scenes, causing delay to its 2015 release date, with other filming locations including Los Angeles, Colorado, Abu Dhabi and Tokyo.
+Brian Tyler, who had composed the score for Fast Five (2011), returned to compose the seventh installment.
 With an estimated production budget of up to $250 million, it is one of the most expensive films ever made.

-Furious 7 premiered at the TCL Chinese Theatre in Los Angeles on April 1, 2015, and was theatrically released in the United States by Universal Pictures on April 3.
-Upon release, the film became a commercial success and received positive reviews from critics for its emotional tribute to Walker, with many considering it to be the best film in the franchise.
-The film grossed over $1.5 billion worldwide, making it the third highest-grossing film of 2015 and the fourth highest-grossing film of all time at the time of release.
-It also set a record for the second highest opening weekend of its time, grossing $397.6 million worldwide.
-It was the highest grossing film of 2015 out of the domestic box office.
-Additionally, Furious 7 became (and continues to be) the highest-grossing film of the franchise in the first twelve days of its theatrical release.
-A sequel, The Fate of the Furious, was released in April 2017.
+Furious 7 premiered at the TCL Chinese Theatre in Los Angeles on April 1, 2015, and was released in the United States on April 3, by Universal Pictures.
+The film was a box office success and it received positive reviews from critics for its action sequences and emotional tribute to Walker, with many considering it to be one of the best films in the franchise.
+It grossed $1.515 billion worldwide, making it the third-highest-grossing film of 2015 and the fourth-highest-grossing film of all time at the time of release.
+It also set a record for the second-highest opening weekend of its time.
+It was the highest-grossing film of 2015 internationally and became the highest-grossing film of the franchise in the first twelve days of its theatrical release.
+A sequel titled The Fate of the Furious was released on April 14, 2017.